chirag-parmar/Decentralised-Internet-of-Things/README.md

 TO DO list:
---> Priority: Restructure the whole repository
+--> Priority: Restructure the whole repository -- done

 1) UDP Broadcasting of addresses
 2) Address Management